carbonfive/c5-zine/README.md

 ### NOTES about the data file

-The shape of every entry in your `issue.json` file *must* be the same.
+The shape of every entry in your `issue.json` file can include `partial_name` - if present, the page will be rendered from the partial.

+It can include `blank: true`.
+If set, this will enter a blank page in the DOM.

+Most typically it should include:
+* `title` - used as the image title
+* `author` - used for the byline
+* `image` - the image file name - expected to be under `source/images/issue#/`

 ```json
 {
   "partial_name": "",